Characters: Friendship Is Magic: The Princesses

 - Heroines of Another Story: Celestia and Luna had their own adventures and tribulations prior to and shortly after becoming the rulers of Equestria, which we have only seen brief glimpses of.
 They confront Discord covered in scrapes and bruises, but it's never shown how they got them.

 - Immortality Begins at Twenty: If the flashbacks in "Princess Twilight Sparkle" are any indication, the Princesses have not physically aged in over a millennium.

-- Inexplicably Awesome/Mysterious Past: They're Goddesses by the standard qualifications, but their origins are never touched on.
+- Inexplicably Awesome / Mysterious Past: They're Goddesses by classic civilizations' qualifications, but their origins are never touched on.
 Presumably, the royal family was/is larger than just the three princesses, but these also are unmentioned.
 Where Alicorns came from, if other Princes or Princesses raised the sun and moon before them, and many other questions will likely remain staunchly in Wild Mass Guessing territory.

 - Large and in Charge: They're considerably larger than most of their subjects, with Celestia, as the older sister, being the larger of the two.